isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution4.md

 ---
-title: Xero Cloud Accounting Software - Package C (Xero Premier with Training)
+title: ABSS Premier - Accounting and Sales Management System Version 23 - Package B with onsite training (3 users)
-permalink: /productivity-solutions-grant/solutionrepo/solution9
+permalink: /productivity-solutions-grant/solutionrepo/solution4
 ---

 ### Description

-Xero is a comprehensive accounting software that provides accounting features like invoicing, bank reconciliation, inventory, quotes, expense claims, reporting, GST and payments.
+ABSS Premier is an integrated accounting, sales, inventory and multiple-currency management solution which integrate with  PEPPOL e-invoicing network.
+Listed in the IRAS Accounting Software Register, ABSS Premier is GST-compliant and a business management software that helps businesses to streamline their accounting procedures, simplify complex inventory issues, has full multi-currency capability, supports multi-users, and increases productivity.

 ### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/361_Degree_Annex_3_wef_23_April_2020_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/01_BUSINESS_SOLUTIONS_20200036_Annex_3_20200625144627_Part_2.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria